-Eligible children are entitled to a free appropriate public education in the least restrictive environment.
-This means that the required preschool services are to be provided in the least restrictive setting at no cost to parents.
+- Eligible children are entitled to a free and appropriate public education in the least restrictive environment.
+This is at no cost to the family.

-Services are provided through school-based programs and/or under contracts with Head Start and other local community based preschool programs.
+- Services are provided through school-based programs, community early childhood settings and/or Head Start programs.

 Referrals of children with a suspected delay in development can be made to the local Child Find team where the family and child live.
 Learn more about Child Find.

 Colorado's State Child Outcomes Data Profile